-So if your website looks professional, you will be perceived as a professional.
+If your website looks professional, you will be perceived as a professional.
 Of course, we all have our personal tastes when it comes to design choices.
-But what we personally like may not necessarily reflect what your target demographic likes.
+But what we like may not reflect what your target demographic is looking for.

-That’s why you need to test the look of your website and get both a professional opinion about its design and layout.
-Make sure you also get some feedback from clients, coworkers, and people in your sphere of influence about your website's appearance.
-That's because most people that come to see your site won't be graphic design professionals.
+That’s why you need to test the look of your website and get a professional opinion about its design and layout.
+Make sure you also get some feedback from clients, coworkers, and people in your sphere of influence about your website’s appearance.
+Most people that come to see your site won’t be graphic design professionals.

 The Speed of Your Site

-The faster your website loads the better.
-That’s not just a response to users with low attention span, but also with how well your site ranks on Google and other search engines.
+The faster your website loads, the better.
+That’s not just a benefit to users with a low attention spans, but also with how well your site ranks on Google and other search engines.

-At AgentFire, (as well as on the websites we build for our clients), we try to minimize the number of plug-ins running.
+At AgentFire, (as well as on the websites we build for our clients) we always try to minimize the number of addons running.

-That’s because plug-ins on Wordpress websites play a large part in how fast a website is.
-We control this by creating optimized plug-ins in-house.
+That’s because addons on WordPress websites play a large part in how fast a website is.
+We control this by creating optimized addons in-house.

 As for hosting, we use RackSpace.
-It's one of the best hosting solutions available.
-Simply because it ensures our sites are always fast and our servers won't be hacked, like the hundreds of thousands that are each day.
+It’s one of the best hosting solutions available.
+It ensures our sites are always fast and our servers won’t be hacked – like the hundreds of thousands that are each day.

-Once your website has the user experience covered, you can move into the tools that will allow you to capture leads.
+Once your website has the user experience covered, you can move onto the tools that will allow you to capture more leads.

-At AgentFire, we're data guys.
+At AgentFire, we’re data people.
 We like to let the numbers tell us what works and what doesn’t.
 In our experience, some of our top producing lead capture tools we use are:

-We’re talking about tasteful, mostly unintrusive pop-ups that anticipate what the user may need, and can be closed any time the user wants.
+We’re talking about tasteful, nonintrusive pop-ups that anticipate what the user needs, and can be closed any time the user wants.

-In the picture above, you can see how this pop-up looks in a custom property webpage.
+In the picture above, you can see how this pop-up looks on a custom property webpage.

 Click magnets are pieces of content that offer a huge amount of value to your readers.
-But in order to access it, those readers need to provide some personal details such as their full name and email and agree to sign in to your newsletter.
+In order to access them, those readers need to provide some personal details such as their full name and email and agree to sign up for your newsletter.

 Your newsletter will then provide you with opportunities to keep your subscribers in your sphere of influence, and you’ll be able to market your services to them in the future.

 You can offer all kinds of content as a click magnet.
-And in fact, if you need some ideas, we have 72 here that you can use as a reference.
+In fact, if you need some ideas, we have 72 here that you can use as a reference.

 Here’s an example of a good buyer’s guide you can use as inspiration for yours.

-Here’s another of a seller’s guide you can use as a reference.
+Here’s another seller’s guide you can use as a reference.

 Delayed Forced Registration (DFR)